 Improving health takes a combination of system- and community-designed solutions.
 Too often, however, the focus is on system improvements rather than supporting and encouraging the individual and community to take charge of their own health.

 HealthPath has chosen to support community residents as they identify the changes they want to see and work to reach their goals.
-We will be awarding two year grants to communities working to achieve Cavity-Free Kids, Healthy Ohioans, and Age-Friendly Communities.
+We will be awarding two year grants to communities working to achieve Oral Health, Healthy Ohioans, and Age-Friendly Communities.

 What "Community-Driven" Means to HealthPath